MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 To implement SSL:

-1. On the FIM Portal server, open IIS Manager.
+1. On the MIM Portal server, open IIS Manager.

 2. Click the local computer name.